 Carbon Footprint Assessment of Orion’s Dry Powder Inhalers

-Orion conducted its first carbon footprint and a comprehensive life cycle assessment (LCA), for Easyhaler in 20191.
-We wanted to improve our understanding of the climate impact and more comprehensively of the environmental impact of our products.
+We wanted to improve our understanding of the climate impact and more comprehensively of the environmental impact of our Easyhaler product range.
 LCA is the tool fit for that purpose.
 It looks at the environmental impacts made by a product over its whole life, usually broken into different stages, such as raw material extraction, manufacture, distribution, use and disposal.
 LCA is a tool to give robust information on the environmental impacts of a product but also to identify where reduction efforts should be focused.

-The cradle–to-grave LCA was conducted for four different Easyhaler products available for the treatment of asthma and COPD (budesonide-formoterol; salmeterol-fluticasone; salbutamol, and formoterol Easyhaler).
+The cradle–to-grave LCA was conducted for the full Easyhaler product range including six products available for the treatment of asthma and COPD (budesonide-formoterol, salmeterol-fluticasone, salbutamol, formoterol, budesonide and beclomethasone Easyhaler).
 For each, the most used strength and number of doses per device was used for the assessment.
 The analysis covered raw material extraction, upstream materials preparation, transportation, manufacture, processing and assembly, distribution and disposal.
 The life cycle inventory data is based on our own measurements and data, collected from suppliers, and internationally available life cycle inventory databases.
-Analyses were performed in accordance with ISO 14040 and ISO 14044 and verified by external carbon footprinting company, Carbon Footprint Ltd.
+Analyses were performed according to ISO 14040 LCA standard series by a certified independent third party, Carbon Footprint Ltd.

-Average of the four Easyhaler products, range 0.514-0.664 kg.
+Average of the six Easyhaler products, range 0.484-0.650 kg.
 For each, the most used strength and number of doses per device was used for this analysis.

 API: Active Pharmaceutical Ingredient